Joan (given name): List of figures named Joan

 Below are lists of people and fictional characters named or known as Joan.
 They are divided by gender and time period and within each list are presented alphabetically, by surname or title.
-Where the same name or title applies to more than one entry, each of the sub-entries for the group is listed in order of birth year.
+Where the same name or title applies to more than one person, each is listed in order of birth year.

 Women

 Medieval and early modern periods

-The following is a list of notable women known as Joan who lived in the Middle Ages (from around the 5th to the late 15th centuries) or in the early modern (late 15th century – c.
+The following is a list of women known as Joan who lived in the Middle Ages (from around the 5th to the late 15th centuries) or in the early modern (late 15th century – c.
 1800) period: